 If you have a child with type 2 diabetes, new guidelines from the American Academy of Pediatrics should come as welcome news.
 Compared to just a few decades ago, when type 2 diabetes was hardly seen in kids and teens, the disease now is rising rapidly among young people, especially among those who are overweight or obese.
-One in 3 new cases of diabetes in children and adolescents in the U.S. is type 2.
+One in 3 new cases of diabetes in children and adolescents in the U.S. is type 2 diabetes.

 The spike poses challenges to many health care providers who find themselves ill-equipped to treat an “adult” disease in kids.
 Most medications used for type 2 diabetes have been tested only in adults, and there is scant research on managing the disease in children ages 10 to 18.

 To create the treatment guidelines, the American Academy of Pediatrics gathered a panel of experts who reviewed available scientific research on diabetes.
 Below, are the key recommendations, published in the journal, Pediatrics.

 1. starting insulin therapy in children who experience ketosis or ketoacidosis (dangerous complications due to low insulin), kids in whom type 1 and type 2 diabetes can't be distinguished, and kids with blood glucose at or above 250 mg/dL or HbA1c greater than 9 percent;